-The retro graphics style or 8-bit used to be popular around 1980s especially on video games.
+The retro graphics style or 8-bit used to be popular around the 1980s especially on video games.

-Fill each cell one by one with a color until you see your favorite video game character appear.
+Fill each cell one by one with color until you see your favorite video game character starts to appear.

 How to make 8-bit art using Microsoft Excel

 NOTE: I’m using Microsoft Excel 2013, but the guide should be relevant to other versions.

 1. Open a new blank sheet on Microsoft Excel.
 Select all cells by pressing CTRL+A simultaneously, and the outcome will be like this.

 2. After cells are selected, go to the Home tab, then select Format, and select Column Width…

 3. Now, put number 2.14 on the box and click OK.
 This number means all cells will be converted into an asymmetric rectangular shape.